 To help you stay motivated, break down your big goal into small goals.
 Set a goal for how much debt you want to pay off in one year.
 Then, break that goal down into monthly goals.
 You’ll see that breaking this down into manageable pieces will keep you motivated and you’ll realize that even if you’re just putting one foot in front of the other, you’re still making amazing progress!

 3. Visually track your debt payoff.

-Hang your tracking page somewhere you’ll see it EVERY DAY.
+Hang your tracking page somewhere you’ll see it every single day.
 Don’t keep it closed in a binder.
 Don’t hide it on the side of the fridge.
 Instead, post it where your eyes will fall on it every single day.
-When we were paying off debt, I kept our tracker inside our master closet.
+When we were paying off debt, I kept our tracker inside our bedroom closet.
 It was the perfect place because I went there every day, but it was a place our guests never visited!

 4. Hold weekly family meetings.

 Every single Sunday my husband and I have a weekly family business meeting.
 We talk about all the things.
 Our topics range from the meal plan for the week to any activities/meetings that are on the schedule.
 However, we also set financial and personal goals for the week.

 I absolutely love (and look forward!) to this time that we have set in our schedule.
 It helps us stay on the same page with our family’s schedule and focus on goals we have.
 This is also when we review our budget, talk about our spending, and discuss savings goals.